rackerlabs/design-system/_docs/style/text-conventions/capitalization.md

 In rare cases, all caps might be used to visually distinguish a secondary, less important text element - for example, **GENERAL** as a menu heading.

-The following use all caps capitalization:
+The following elements use all caps capitalization:

 - Header 5
 - Table column headers
 - Alert bar messages
-- Alert Bar action links
+- Alert bar action links

 {% endcolumn %}